From scrumptious local noodles to gourmet buffets at top-rated hotels, Da Nang, a city of both mountains and beaches, has something for everyone.

 Golden Dragon Dim Sum Buffet

 If you’re looking for an unforgettable dining experience at one of Da Nang’s many top hotels then the Dim Sum Buffet at the Golden Dragon Restaurant in the Grand Mecure is probably the best value for money.
-With a voucher from Klook, you can dine, all you can eat, every Sunday for đ410,000.
-This might sound expensive but when you consider that you can spend upwards of đ3 million on brunch alone at the spectacular InterContinental overlooking the Son Tra Peninsula, it is quite reasonable.
+With a local voucher (check Klook) you can dine, all you can eat, every Sunday for đ410,000.
+This might sound expensive but when you consider that you can spend upwards of đ3 million on brunch alone at the spectacular Intercontinental overlooking the Son Tra Peninsula, it is quite reasonable.

 A variety of fresh Dim Sum is cooked to your specification and while you wait you can help yourself to a buffet of traditional Chinese Food from Yellow Noodles to Barbeque Pork and Sour Soup.
 Dine in the evening to enjoy the views from the window overlooking the Trần Thị Lý Bridge.